 Call or visit UHS -- Here's how, depending on when you need help:

-BEST OPTION: Call 734-764-8320 and press 2.
+BEST OPTION: Call 734-764-8320 and press option 2.
 You can ask to speak to an Advice Nurse to will evaluate your need and how best to help you.
 This might help you avoid a trip to UHS.

 Sept - April -- Open 9am-noon for urgent concerns (no appointment necessary), so go directly to the UHS 1st floor lobby